Geography of the Cayman Islands: Climate

 The Cayman Islands have a tropical wet and dry climate, with a wet season from May to December, and a dry season that runs from January to April.
 Terrain is mostly a low-lying limestone base surrounded by coral reefs.

 Besides earthquakes another major natural hazard is the tropical cyclones that form during the Atlantic hurricane season from June to November.

 Environmental issues

 An important environmental issue is the lack of fresh water resources.
 Drinking water supplies must be met by rainwater catchment and desalination.
 There is also a problem with trash washing up on the beaches or being deposited by there by residents.
 The Cayman Islands have no recycling or waste treatment facilities.

 Natural resources

 Natural resources include fish and a climate and beaches that foster tourism, which is the islands' major industry.
 A 2012 estimate of land use determined that the Cayman Islands' had 0.83 percent arable land and 2.08 percent permanent crops.

+In Cayman Islands forest cover is around 53% of the total land area, equivalent to 12,720 hectares (ha) of forest in 2020, down from 13,130 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 12,720 hectares (ha) and planted forest covered 0 hectares (ha).
+Of the naturally regenerating forest 0% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity).
+For the year 2015, 0% of the forest area was reported to be under public ownership, 12% private ownership and 88% with ownership listed as other or unknown.